-Cienfuegos is not only city and architecture.
-If we are tired of the hustle and bustle, we can go to this beautiful beach located only about 20 kilometers from Cienfuegos – Rancho Luna.
+Cienfuegos is not only a city and architecture.
+If we are tired of the hustle and bustle, we can go to this beautiful beach located only about 20 kilometres from Cienfuegos – Rancho Luna.
 There is a bar and a restaurant on the beach.
 There is a dolphinarium next to the beach, but according to our philosophy, we do not recommend visiting places where there are animals in captivity.

 Cementerio de la Reina / Queen’s Cemetery

-In Cuba you will find unique worldwide cemeteries that look like small towns.
+In Cuba, you will find unique worldwide cemeteries that look like small towns.
 The monuments decorated in white marble do not arouse sadness, but even delight.
-Among with the most famous cemetery of Cuba, the Cristóbal Colón in Havana, in your free time it is worth visiting the Queen’s Cemetery in Cienfuegos.
-The cemetery was established in 1837 and was initially used mainly to bury soldiers and volunteers who died in the fight for the Cuban independence.
+Among the most famous cemetery of Cuba, the Cristóbal Colón in Havana, in your free time it is worth visiting the Queen’s Cemetery in Cienfuegos.
+The cemetery was established in 1837 and was initially used mainly to bury soldiers and volunteers who died in the fight for Cuban independence.
 Nowadays it serves as a municipal cemetery.

-The most famous grave of the cemetery is the Bella Durmiente, or Sleeping Beauty.
+The most famous grave of the cemetery is the Bella Durmiente or Sleeping Beauty.
 The tomb shows a sleeping young woman holding three flowers in a hand: poppies.
 They are a symbol of sleep and death.
 The tombstone was made for a woman who died at the age of 24 while giving birth.